Extinct Towns of Johnson County, Kansas

 Craig 1899-1902 Craig was a station on the Atchison, Topeka & Santa Fe Railroad, seven miles north of Olathe.

-Four Houses None A trading post was established in 1822 by Francois Chouteau on the north bank of the Kansas River, one mile above the mouth of Cedar Creek.
-It was called “Four Houses” because the complex was made of four log houses arranged in a fort-like square.
+Four Houses None Francois Chouteau established a trading post in 1822 on the north bank of the Kansas River, one mile above the mouth of Cedar Creek.
+The post was called “Four Houses” because it consisted of four log houses arranged in a fort-like square.

 Glenn 1868-1895 Glenn was located on an early course of the Santa Fe Trail in northeast Johnson County.
 A post office was established on January 21, 1868, and discontinued on April 30, 1895.